This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 We ALL love a good chicken pot pie but they can take a while to make unless you’re making a chicken version of this quick Puff Pastry Turkey Pot Pie, then it’s easy!

-But traditional chicken pot pie typically involves a top and bottom crust and for some reason people expect a homemade pot pie to have a top AND bottom crust.
+But traditionally commercially made chicken pot pie involves a top and bottom crust.
+For some reason people expect a homemade pot pie to have a top AND bottom crust too.
 I think that comes from having frozen pot pies from the old days.

 As someone who prides herself on making amazing pie crust, I find it REALLY difficult to make anything that rivals the OLD frozen pot pies that had a full crust, top, bottom, and sides.
 INTACT.
 And perfectly baked.